firstdraft/appdev-lessons/lessons/rps-rcav.md

 ```
 {: mark_lines="12-14"}

-Rather than using `redirect_to()`, which we inherited `<` from the Rails `Base` class, we'll use another inherited `method` to complete the request lifecycle: `render()`.
+Rather than using `redirect_to()`, which we inherited `<` from the Rails `Base` class, we'll use another inherited method to complete the request lifecycle: `render()`.

-This `method`, takes a `Hash` as an argument with a key/value pair.
+This method, takes a `Hash` as an argument with a key/value pair.
 The key has many options, here we will use `:plain`, which will just send back plain text.
 A boring response, but good to start with.

 Now if I pretend I'm a user and visit **http://[YOUR APP DOMAIN]/rock**, then I get a page with my `"Hello, world!"` rendered.